Canon M50 vs T6

 It is notable that the M50 has a microphone port, which is missing on the T6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
+Both the M50 and the T6 have been discontinued, but can regularly be found used on ebay.
+The T6 was replaced by the Canon T7, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon M50 better than the Canon T6 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.